 There is an ever-increasing amount of eDNA data being generated by groups across the nation.
-Due to the breadth of eDNA applications, establishing strict standard practices is impractical, as studies often use different methods for collection, processing, and analysis based on the specific needs or expertise of the individuals doing the testing.
-The community has yet to arrive at an approach for standardization that can address the diverse technical assays, monitoring needs, or data analysis practices, in a manner that can be applied generically to all applications, that can enable cross-comparison of eDNA data and improve trust and reliability of eDNA methods.
-This diversity of eDNA analysis approaches can ultimately limit the ability to extrapolate results more broadly than the initial data use-case.
+Because of the breadth of eDNA applications, establishing strict standard practices is impractical, as studies often use different methods for collection, processing, and analysis based on the specific needs or expertise of the individuals doing the testing.
+The community has yet to arrive at an approach for standardization that can address the diverse technical assays, monitoring needs, or data analysis practices.
+Nevertheless, identification of common workflow elements and descriptive metadata around those aspects can enable cross-comparison of eDNA data and improve trust and reliability of eDNA methods.
+The diversity of eDNA analysis approaches will continue to evolve, but standardized, process-oriented metadata tags can facilitate cross-comparison more broadly than the initial data use case.